kshepard/parametric-polymorphism-lightning-talk/PITCHME.md

 #### Overview

-- Parametric Polymorphism: the concept of generic types |
+- Parametric Polymorphism: the concept of generic types
-- Extra powerful when paired with immutability and purity |
+- Extra powerful when paired with immutability and purity
+- First a-ha moment was with Type-Kwon-Do exercises in the book

 ---